billsix/programmingFromTheGroundUp/docs/source/records.rst

 It looks like we are combining and add instruction with a push instruction, but we are not.
 You see, both ``RECORD_FIRSTNAME`` and ``record_buffer`` are constants.
-The first is a direct constant, created through the use of a ``.equ.equ`` directive, while the latter is defined automatically by the assembler through its use as a label (it's value being the address that the data that follows it will start at).
+The first is a direct constant, created through the use of a ``.equ`` directive, while the latter is defined automatically by the assembler through its use as a label (it's value being the address that the data that follows it will start at).
 Since they are both constants that the assembler knows, it is able to add them